Blackpfoerd/ND-DS-Project1/README.md

 # File Description

-In this

-P
+This project has following files included or used:

+- Project1.ipynb: Jupyter Notebook including the analysis according to CRISP-DM
+- Pictures Folder: Folder with images used for my blog entry.
+- Data used from Stack Overflow: [Data](https://insights.stackoverflow.com/survey#)

 # Results <a name="results"></a>

-You can find the answers of the those questions [here](https://thomas-pietras.medium.com/is-julia-the-snake-charmer-4cf1ae89128)
+You can find the answers of the those questions [here](https://here.com)

+# Acknowledgements
+Feel free to use the code if you want.
+Credit to Stack Overflow for the data.
+You can find the Licensing for the data and other descriptive information [here](https://insights.stackoverflow.com/survey#).